Chin-Sun/COEN6312-Train_Management_System/README.md

 # COEN6312 Project
-The topic of our project is Train Management System.
+Our topic of the project is Train Management System.